 What is fypretailo[.]top?

-Fypretailo[.]top is an untrustworthy website that users do not visit on purpose.
-It is common for pages like fypretailo[.]top to be promoted via other unreliable pages, dubious advertisements, or potentially unwanted applications (PUAs).
-Typically, users do not download or install PUAs knowingly either.
-Also, apps of this type can be designed not only to promote pages like fypretailo[.]top but also to display ads, gather certain information.
-More examples of websites like fypretailo[.]top are videogate1[.]com, financeflick[.]com and aboutyoun[.]com.
+fypretailo[.]top is an untrusted website that users do not often visit intentionally.
+These sites are promoted via other bogus web pages, dubious advertisements, and potentially unwanted applications (PUAs).
+Typically, users do not download or install PUAs intentionally.
+These rogue apps display ads and gather certain information.

 |Name||Ads by fypretailo.top|